 - Certain medical conditions, including heart disease, cancer, and diabetes

 Can DVT Harm Your Baby?

 Most of the time, your body breaks down a blood clot before it can cause serious problems.
 But when you’re pregnant, there’s a greater risk that the clot will grow larger and break off.
 It can then travel through your bloodstream and into your lungs.
 Doctors called this a pulmonary embolism (PE).
-It’s one of the most common causes of pregnancy-related deaths in United States.
-Blood clots can also cause:
+It’s one of the most common causes of pregnancy-related deaths in the U.S. Blood clots can also cause:

 - Heart attack

 - Intrauterine growth restriction, a condition that interferes with your baby's growth

 Blood clots can also form in the placenta, the organ that supplies your baby with blood.
 This mostly happens in women who are already at higher risk of developing a blood clot.
 It can result in a miscarriage or stillbirth.